 Showers are provided on return to the Rest Camp, with the option of a relaxing swim in Manzane Warm Spring.

 Following a similar route to the Cave Trail, the Klipspringer Trail crosses onto Mlilwane North - a beautiful area of highveld with very little habitation.
-A highlight of the trail is an exciting river crossing over the Usushwana River (the Little Usuthu), where clients are requested to dismount and could get their feet wet!
-A steep forest climb may necessitate dismounting too, and the effort is well rewarded when the forest opens out to the uninhabited mountains of Mlilwane North.
+A highlight of this trail is an exciting river crossing over the Lusushwana River (the Little Usuthu), where guests are requested to dismount and could get their feet wet!
+Klipspringer Camp is reached shortly afterwards via a trail along the riverine forest.

-On the second day, the trail explores the mountains and watershed area, observing both rural and developing Africa (± 5 hours) including a short ride through community area.
-Chose between lunch out in the mountains or returning to camp for a leisurely afternoon on the banks of the river.
+On the second day, the trail climbs steeply onto the ridges, observing both rural and developing Africa from this important watershed area, with a short ride through community area.
+Chose between lunch out in the mountains or returning to camp for lunch and a leisurely afternoon on the banks of the river.
 The third day returns to the Rest Camp with some variation to the route followed on the first day.

 This trail departs from Rest Camp at 11h00, returning approximately 14h00 on the third day, with between 4-6 hours riding per day.
 The route includes steep inclines, a little walking to rest your steeds’ back and time to marvel at the stunning scenery!